JoBCB/Choreographing-an-Art-Catalogue/README.md

 The catalogue as a [stage](https://en.wikipedia.org/wiki/Stage_(theatre)): what are the spatio-temporal conditions?

-> Choros {greek theatre}: the symbolisation of movement through a combination of word, music, gesture and rhythm; the place interwoven with the arena of the stage and its scene.
+> Choros {khorós means "dance" in the Greek language}: the symbolisation of movement through a combination of word, music, gesture and rhythm; the place interwoven with the arena of the stage and its scene.
 For the choros requires participation, the relationship with the other and the others, be it objects, chance events, or spatio-temporal conditions, or be it the participants, the onlookers, witnesses and followers together originate the ‘ecology’ of an event in the first place. at 'Choreographic Figures', Dieter Mersch: Figuration/ Defiguration for a dialectic of choreo-graphy.

 <img src="https://upload.wikimedia.org/wikipedia/commons/2/2e/DionysiusTheater.jpg" width="420"> <img src="https://upload.wikimedia.org/wikipedia/commons/d/d0/Threshing_place%2C_Santorini%2C_Greece.jpg" width="420">